Website icon Xpert.Digital

 What long-term investments in infrastructure, capabilities, and multinational coordination are needed to sustainably secure NATO's deterrence and defense capabilities?

-Second, member states must sustainably stabilize or increase their defense spending at the agreed level of at least 2% of gross domestic product to close existing capability gaps and provide the necessary resources for the modernization and maintenance of armed forces.
-This includes expanding industrial production capacities for ammunition and spare parts to ensure sustainability in a protracted conflict.
+Secondly, Member States must sustainably stabilize or increase their defence spending at the agreed level of at least 2% of gross domestic product in order to close existing capability gaps and provide the necessary resources for the modernisation and maintenance of armed forces.
+This also includes expanding industrial production capacities for munitions and spare parts to ensure sustainability in a protracted conflict.

-Third, multinational coordination must be further deepened.
-The simplification and digitalization of cross-border approval procedures within the framework of "Military Mobility" must be consistently pursued to realize the vision of a "military Schengen Area."
-Central command elements such as the Joint Security and Cooperation Center (JSEC) in Ulm must be further strengthened in order to effectively manage complex, Alliance-wide logistics operations.
+Third, multinational coordination must be further strengthened.
+The simplification and digitalization of cross-border approval procedures within the framework of “military mobility” must be consistently pursued to realize the vision of a “military Schengen Area.”
+Central command elements such as the JSEC in Ulm must be further strengthened to effectively manage complex, alliance-wide logistics operations.
 Only through the interplay of these financial, infrastructural, and procedural measures can NATO ensure that its logistical capabilities remain the guarantor of its strategic deterrence.

 Advice - planning - implementation